-My work engages with the American mythology of the open road, a space often portrayed as outlaw territory and a site of wandering and self-discovery.
-It exists as much in literature and film as in physical reality, shaped by works like On The Road, Easy Rider, and Ed Ruscha’s gas stations.
+My work engages with the American mythology of the open road, a place often portrayed as outlaw territory and a site of wandering and self-discovery.

-Through oil painting, I explore the road as an emotional, psychic, and existential space, filtered through my experiences driving long distances alone.
-My work reflects moments ranging from transcendent to mundane, funny to fearful: blasting Springsteen in the high desert, butterflies crushed on my windshield, car snacks spilled on the floor, a stranger’s unwanted gaze at a roadside motel.
+Through oil painting, I explore the road as an emotional, psychic, and existential space.
+My work is based on my experiences driving long distances and the baggage that comes with being a woman traveling alone.
+It reflects moments ranging from transcendent to mundane, funny to fearful: blasting Springsteen in the high desert, butterflies crushed on my windshield, car snacks spilled on the floor, a stranger’s unwanted gaze at a roadside motel.

-Ultimately, I aim to connect the very big and the very small.
+Ultimately, I aim to connect the very big and the very small, painting a sublime road trip through the human heart and psyche.
 A meteor slamming into Earth is not so different from the mark of violence on a body, or the scar left by heartbreak.
 For me, painting is an attempt to unify the human and the cosmic in a single moment.

 Email: katiemarshallstudio@gmail.com